pnbruckner/ha-illuminance/README.md

 Key | Optional | Description
 -|-|-
 `unique_id` | no | Unique identifier for sensor.
 This allows any of the remaining options to be changed without looking like a new sensor.
+(Only required for YAML-based configuration.)
 `entity_id` | no | Entity ID of another entity that indicates current weather conditions `fallback` | yes | Illuminance divisor to use when weather data is not available.
 Must be in the range of 1 (clear) through 10 (dark.)
 Default is 10.
 `mode` | yes | Mode of operation.
 Choices are `normal` (default) which uses sun elevation, and `simple` which uses time of day.